 How to Foil Seal Plastic Bottles with Induction Sealing

-Many food products, like spice blends, require foil seals to lock in freshness, prevent product leakage and protect products from tampering.
+Many food products, like spice blends, require foil seals to lock in freshness, prevent leakage and protect products from tampering.
 For example, our empty spice jars are sold with lids and foil seals.

 But you might be wondering: How do you actually foil seal plastic bottles?
 How do we make the foil seal bond to the bottle?